Tilting objects in singularity categories of toric Gorenstein varieties: Introduction

 However, for the case that $G$ contains a torus, the singularity categories are considered very rarely in the literature.
 The difficulty lies in two folds.
 On the one hand, there may be infinitely many non-isomorphic irreducible maximal Cohen-Macaulay modules over $\mathrm{Sym}(W)^{G}$, and we therefore cannot apply the McKay-type correspondence, such as in \cite{IT}, to construct the corresponding quiver and hence the tilting object.
 On the other hand, the non-commutative crepant resolution of the quotient singularity is not a Koszul algebra in general, and thus the method of \cite{MU} cannot be used to this case directly, either.
 Nevertheless, we prove in this paper the following.

 \begin{theorem} Let $k$ be an algebraically closed field of characteristic zero.
-Let $G$ be \begin{enumerate}\item[$(1)$] the one-dimensional torus $T$, or \item[$(2)$] the product of $T$ with a nontrivial abelian finite group. \end{enumerate} Suppose $k^{n}$ is a generic unimodular representation of $G$, and the categorical quotient $S$ is an isolated affine toric Gorenstein singularity.
+Let $G$ be \begin{enumerate}\item[$(1)$] the one-dimensional torus $k^\times$, or \item[$(2)$] the product of $k^\times$ with a nontrivial finite abelian group. \end{enumerate} Suppose $V = k^{n}$ is a generic and unimodular representation of $G$, and $S:=k[x_{1}, \cdots, x_{n}]^G$ is an isolated affine toric Gorenstein singularity.
 Then the singularity category $D^{gr}_{sg}(S)$ admits a tilting object, where the grading of $S$ is canonically induced from that of $k[x_{1}, \cdots, x_{n}]$. \end{theorem}